Page Psychotherapy

 You don’t have to keep holding it all together on your own

 Perhaps you’re exhausted from trying to manage everything alone.
-You want to feel steadier, clearer, and more in control of your reactions.
-You want relationships that feel secure rather than anxious.
-You want your mind to feel like it works with you, not against you.
+You may want to feel steadier, clearer, and more in control of your reactions.
+To have relationships that feel secure rather than anxious and to feel like your mind is working with you, not against you.

 Therapy with me is not about fixing you.
-It is about understanding your patterns, regulating your nervous system, and helping you feel more secure in yourself and your relationships.
+It is about understanding your patterns, building stability, and helping you feel more secure in yourself and in your relationships.

 Counselling Approaches